Joint Network Topology Inference in the Presence of Hidden Nodes: Theoretical results

 }

 The proof of Theorem 2 can be found in Appendix \ref{B:thm2_proof}.
 In brief, we first apply the commutative relationship described in Section \ref{S:background} to show that $\{\bbs^*,\hat{\bbp}\}$ is a feasible solution to \eqref{e:l1_vec_prob}.
-We can then bound the $\ell_1$-norm difference between the vectorization of the true GSOs $\bbs^*$ and the estimated one $\hat{\bbs}$ based on the commutativity constraint, $\epsilon=\epsilon_R + \alpha$.
+We can then bound the $\ell_1$-norm difference between the vectorization of the target GSOs $\bbs^*$ and the estimated one $\hat{\bbs}$ based on the commutativity constraint, $\epsilon=\epsilon_R + \alpha$.

 Theorem 2 presents an upper bound on the estimation error of \eqref{e:l1_prob}.
 If $K$ and $O$ are fixed, then as the number of observed graph signals $R$ increases, the sample covariance submatrices $\{\hbCo^{(k)}\}_{k=1}^K$ approach the true covariance submatrices, and the first term $\tau\epsilon_R$ in the upper bound in \eqref{e:thm2} becomes negligible.
 With enough observed graph signals, the error primarily depends on the second term $\tau\alpha$, which denotes the approximation error of $\{\hat{\bbP}^{(k)}\}_{k=1}^K$, the crux of our proposed method.
-If \eqref{e:l1_prob} is effective at enforcing $\bbP^{(k)}$ to share structural characteristics of $\bbCoh^{(k)}\bbSho^{*(k)}$ such that they are close, then the estimation of the GSO submatrices $\bbSo^{*(k)}$ becomes easier according to \eqref{e:thm2}.
-Furthermore, as $\bbP^{(k)}$ becomes a more accurate approximation of $\bbP^{*(k)}$, the estimation accuracy of $\hbSo^{(k)}$ improves increasingly when compared to estimating $\bbSo^{*(k)}$ while ignoring the presence of hidden nodes.
-We formalize this statement in the following result that characterizes the effectiveness of our proposed formulation with respect to the auxiliary matrices $\{\bbP^{(k)}\}_{k=1}^K$.
+The value of $\tau$ depends on the sparsity and similarity of the target GSO submatrices $\bbSo^{*(k)}$ via the presence of $|\ccalK|=|\mathrm{supp}(\bbPsi\bbs^*)|$ and $\sigma_\mathrm{max}(\bbPsi)\|\bbPsi^\dagger\|_1$, which is proportional to the squared condition number of $\bbPsi$.
+Additionally, if $\epsilon_R + \alpha$ is less than the lower bound of $\epsilon$ in Theorem 1, then we cannot simultaneously guarantee the results of Theorems 1 and 2.
+That is, we may adhere to the error bound in Theorem 2 but cannot ensure obtention of the sparsest solution $\{\bbSo^{'(k)}\}_{k=1}^K$.